-MTS runs a Hispanic and multilingual phone line open during regular business hours and after hours for parents of KDES students who speak Spanish or other languages.
-Parents and legal guardians can use this line to contact the school to make a request, leave a message for staff members, or report an absence.
+MTS maintains a multilingual phone assistance line accessible to parents/legal guardians and school personnel at their request during regular business hours and during special before and after school hours.
+This line can also be used in case of emergency/critical situations.
+Parents and legal guardians may use this line to contact the school to make a request, leave a message for staff members/teachers, or report an absence.
 This number can also be used in case of critical or emergency situations.